johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.en.md

 * In debug panel, set launch configuration "WorkflowApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)

-WorkflowApp processes the PDF and MP4 files in _TESTDATA.
-However, in order for it to transcribe MP4 files, you will need to first setup a <a href="about?id=setup#GoogleCloud">Google Cloud account. </a>
+WorkflowApp processes PDF and transcribes MP4 meeting files.
+However, in order for it to transcribe MP4 files, you need to first setup a <a href="about?id=setup#GoogleCloud">Google Cloud account. </a>

+Besides the test files on Google Drive, you can also use your own:
+* Download an MP4 recording from Youtube or elsewhere.
+* Name the file as follows: "country_state_county_municipality_agency_language-code_date.mp4".
+* For example: "USA_ME_LincolnCounty_BoothbayHarbor_Selectmen_en_2017-01-09.mp4".
+* Put the file in "TESTDATA"
+* Run WorkflowApp.

+If you have your Google Account set up, it will transcribe the recording.

 _____